saber-solooki/redisbeater/docs/design.rst

 Design
 ------
-At its core RedBeat uses a Sorted Set to store the schedule as a priority queue.
+At its core RedisBeater uses a Sorted Set to store the schedule as a priority queue.
 Additionally, task details are stored within a hash key mapping to the task definition and metadata.

 The sortted schedule set contains task keys sorted by the next scheduled run time, as time since epoch.